Medical Power Supplies

 Medical power supplies are the AC/DC or DC/DC power supplies that keep medical equipment operational.
 They can be found in medical electrical equipment for both home and hospital use from handheld tools like thermometers to large equipment like MRI scanners.

 As medical supplies have been advancing over the years, power supplies have become an increasingly more essential component to keep things running smoothly.
 As equipment has advanced, power supplies that keep them running have had to advance as well.
 Specifications have become more stringent to ensure the safety of both the operator of the equipment and the patient receiving care.
-Essential specifications for medical power supplies include proper safety approvals, high MTBF and reliability, isolation, and high efficiency.
+Essential specifications include proper safety approvals, high MTBF and reliability, isolation, and high efficiency.

 How are supplies designed for medical applications?